aiven/devportal/docs/community/challenge/catch-the-bus.rst

-Catch the bus - Aiven challenge with Clickhouse
+Catch the bus - Aiven challenge with ClickHouse
 ===============

 Welcome to the challenge.
-We've put together a small exercise for you to explore Clickhouse on Aiven.
+We've put together a small exercise for you to explore ClickHouse on Aiven.

 TODO: Ben to add description about the challenge (what's the story).
 What's the users' "goal"?